BiteSpire/doogiePIM/README.md

 # doogiePIM
-A development base for the software
+A development base for this software.

+For further information about this project, see: https://bitespire.com